-The Taiwanese Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market Pr...
+The Mexican Defense Industry - Industry Dynamics to 2018: Market Profile

 The addition of the SWAS station will provide the FPS VTB with realistic weapons firing capabilities including the correct look and feel of the selected weapons, weapons sighting and firing (including audio and recoil), accurate ballistics, and the 3D environment (including bullet ricochets and impact decals) needed to ensure scenario realism.
 The SWAS will also provide accurate weapons firing data needed to support selected research activities such as assessing effects of physical changes in the soldier's ensemble.

 SDS' AAcuity(r) Hero-FPS (which serves as the baseline for the FPS VTB) can function as an individual soldier providing the appropriate views (visual, NVG, IR and HUD) and employing a variety of weapons, chem-sticks, lights, etc. while moving throughout--and interacting with--virtually any distributed exercise composed of live, virtual, and constructive manned/unmanned entities.
 These robust capabilities make the AAcuity(r) Hero-FPS and the FPS VTB excellent choices for research and development, test and evaluation, and training applications in stand-alone and/or distributed environments.

 Sep 8 - 11, 2014 - Huntsville, United States